Abdu1Hak/ScamGuard-AI/README.md

 - **Scam Likelihood:** A percentage indicating the scam likelihood.
 - **Suspicious Keywords:** Keywords from the message that are immediately red-flagged.
 - **Threat Breakdown:** A well-rounded explanation of the message, based on all three analysis methods.
+- **Tip:** Keep In Mind, anything below 20% is not considered a threat, between 20%-60% entertains a possibility but minimal threat, however, above 60% > is highly risky

 ---